ThomasWeiser/elmfire/README.md

   , priority: Priority
   }
 type Cancellation
-  = Unsubscribed QueryId
+  = Unsubscribed Subscription
-  | QueryError QueryId Error
+  | QueryError Subscription Error
 ```

-A `Snapshot` carries the corresponding `QueryId` and `Just Value` for the Json value or `Nothing` if the location doesn't exist.
+A `Snapshot` carries the corresponding `Subscription` and `Just Value` for the Json value or `Nothing` if the location doesn't exist.

 `key` corresponds to the last part of the path.
 It is the empty string for the root.